 The Education Scholarship is open to any outstanding African-American college students residing or attending college in a Congressional Black Caucus member district -- in this case Georgia District 4, which encompasses parts of DeKalb, Gwinnett, Newton and all of Rockdale County.

 Intern with Congressman Johnson

-In my Washington, D.C. office, internships run throughout the fall, spring or summer semesters for college students.
-Although all internships in all offices are unpaid, students gain invaluable work experience.
-The hours are flexible to accommodate students' hectic course schedules, but generally run 9:00 a.m. to 6:00 p.m. when Congress is in session, and 9 a.m. to 5 p.m. when not in session.
+In the Washington, D.C. office, paid internships run throughout the fall, spring or summer semesters for college students.
+Students live and work on Capitol Hill and gain invaluable work experience.
+The hours are flexible to accommodate students' hectic course schedules, but generally run 9:00 a.m. to 6:00 p.m. when Congress is in session, and 9:00 a.m. to 5:00 p.m. when not in session.